 Other studies focusing on natural alternatives in helping with ADHD have seen positive indications with Omega-3 fatty acids.
 These can be found to occur naturally in such foods as fish, walnuts, flaxseed, and legumes.
 Omega-3 falls under the category of polyunsaturated, or “good” fats.
 Fatty acids such as these play a very large part in assisting the normal functioning of the brain, partly by improving how signals are transmitted between neurons.

-In studies of children having ADHD, it was found that there were much lower amounts of Omega-3, especially a component called DHA (docosahexaenoic acid).
-DHA is extremely important to assist in the development of motor neural, perceptual, sensory, and cognitive systems.
-It was shown that deficiencies of Omega-3 corresponded with the following
+Research shows that there were much lower amounts of Omega-3, especially a component called DHA (docosahexaenoic acid).
+DHA is extremely important to assist in the development of brain function and motor neural, perceptual, sensory, and cognitive systems.
+It was shown that deficiencies of Omega-3 corresponded with the following behavioral problems; anxiety, hyperactivity, temper tantrums, conduct disorder, sleeplessness, impulsivity, and problems with learning.

 The conditions themselves had not been changed through medications such as Ritalin.
 He further believed that by medicating children in such a way, on such a large scale, was just falling into the social belief that every challenging problem could be rectified by taking a pill.
 In the end, long term detrimental effects could cause complications for children by looking for fast, easy solutions to what is a very complex issue and does a great disservice to the child with ADHD.

-This is why at BrainChild Nutritionals we have developed the ADHD Multi-Kit which include all of those crucial vitamins, minerals,
+This is why at BrainChild Nutritionals we have developed the ADHD Flexi Kit which include all of those crucial vitamins, minerals,